Edwinngera/sparsex/README.md

 ### Doubts
 * SVMLight, is it possible to give string.io or other forms of file streams as arguments to shell commands using subprocess instead of file names.
+This may cause doubling of the memory when loading to and from the file.
 * SVMLight, will uploading only executable to git work on other systems?
 * SVMLight, use pre-made python interfaces by other developers?
 * Continguous vs Fortran arrays.
+* Spams, encoding using only one processor?
+* Massive amounts of features when pooling size is (3,3)

 ### Possible Issues